 Contact Aren at firstname.lastname@example.org.

 Aren was born and raised in Central Oregon and enjoys all that the area has to offer.
-Sun, snow, rain, or hail, Aren spends his free time playing in the outdoors.
+Aren has two young boys and is pleased to be raising them in Bend where they can explore and play outdoors.

 Put your focus back on your business by handing your accounting work over to our firm.
 When you outsource your accounting function to us, you get a team of professionals working for you.
 We handle your complex tax and accounting work while providing you 24/7 access to your data—and all at a fixed, affordable monthly fee.

 A number of taxpayers report receiving notices showing balances due for 2019 returns, along with penalties and interest, for payments they mailed to the IRS some time ago.
 This is especially occurring with individual taxpayers filing Forms 1040 and fiduciary taxpayers filing Forms 1041.

 Due to the Coronavirus shutdown, millions of pieces of mail went unopened during the...

 As the Paycheck Protection Program winds down, we are turning our thoughts toward the process for getting those loans forgiven.
 There are good reasons to relax and wait for now.

 The AIPCA recently published an article listing factors that describe why it makes sense not to rush the forgiveness process.
 They include:

 On July 1, 2020, Oregon’s minimum wage will increase by $0.50/hour, rates determined by county.
 The Standard rate will increase to $12.00/hour, Portland Metro rate to $12.50/hour, and Nonurban Counties rate to $11.00/hour.
 All hours worked beginning on or after 12:01 A.M. on July 1, 2020 must be paid at the new, increased minimum wage rate.
 A map of current minimum wage by county can be...